 Objectives of Human Resource Accounting

-Some of the objectives that HR accounting should fulfil include:
+Some of the objectives of human resource accounting should fulfil include:

 Produce information of cost and value of Human Resource

 The main aim of HR Accounting is to generate cost and value information of human resources by measuring and identifying the data about the employees or managers working in an organization.

 Effectively monitor the use of Human Resource

 Human Resource Accounting helps the organization to make the best employment of human resources and keep a constant check on the performance of human resources.
 It ensures that whatever cost management has incurred in acquiring, selecting or training the employees is justified.

 HRA is also considered as an accounting system that treats employees as the biggest asset of the organization.
 Their level of performance and quality of work is recorded in the books of an organization.

 Provide the cost and value information

 Human Resource Accounting as it is clear from its meaning is an activity of knowing cost invested in employees towards their recruitment, training, payment of wages and salaries and other benefits paid in return of their contribution towards the organization.
 This cost and value analysis is very useful for the organization